 - Have you modelled unique internal environments, factories, industrial processes?

 - Have you brought new control approaches into energy simulation?

 - Are you pushing the boundaries in energy research and modelling with IES VE?

 Does this sound like you?
-If so, you could be in with a chance of winning our top prize of £1000, a full 12 month IESVE software licence and access to our distance learning portal for one year.
+If so, you could be in with a chance of winning our top prize of £1000 (or local currency equivalent), a full 12 month IESVE software licence and access to our distance learning portal for one year.
 One runner up will also receive a £500 cash prize, as well as an annual IESVE software and distance learning licence.